 Profile of Steve Nesbitt, a professor of Atmospheric Sciences at the University of Illinois and a mission scientist on GPM ground validation field campaigns.
-Nesbitt uses the data collected to improve the representation of cloud microphysical processes using radars, aircraft probes, and surface instrumentation in satelliteprecipitation algorithms to improve global precipitation estimates.
+Nesbitt uses the data collected from radars, aircraft probes, and surface instrumentation to improve the representation of cloud microphysical processes in satelliteprecipitation algorithms.
+This will help improve global precipitation estimates.

 As you can see, it is snowing pretty good here this morning at the CARE site.
 Pretty nice, large aggregates, this is exactly what we're looking for, and it keeps coming down.